erkerkiii/gum/README.md

 ### MonoComposable

-Composition on Unity Monobehaviours is aslo available.
-Deriving from abstract MonoComposable class enables using composition on unity objects.
-MonoComposable class handles creation of composable, deriving classes only responsible for implementing `GetAspects()` abstact method to assign aspects.
+Composition are also available on Unity `MonoBehaviours `.
+Deriving from the abstract `MonoComposable` class enables using composition on Unity objects. `MonoComposable` class handles creation of composable, deriving classes only responsible for implementing the `GetAspects()` absrtact method to assign aspects.

 ```CSharp
 public class FooView : MonoComposable